ippocratis/grmobiles/README.md

 Hushtags(hardcoded must be created in src/hashtag.js), pin,unpin,insult,slap .

-Read the commends on bot.js and src files to make the bot suit your needs.
+Read the comments on bot.js and src files to make the bot suit your needs.